reddysrinath16/wafer_fault_detection/README.md

 ## Wafer Fault Detection
    APP URL : - https://waferfaultdetection16.herokuapp.com/

+   <b>Click On</b> - Train WaferFault Detection to Train the Model with the EXISTING Data Available
+   <b>Click On</b>- Default File Predict to PREDICT the Model with the EXISTING Data Available
+   <b>Click On</b>- Custom File Predict to PREDICT the Model While Providing Proper Data

 #### Problem Statement:

     Wafer (In electronics), also called a slice or substrate, is a thin slice of semiconductor,